Chemaclass/php-scaffolding/README.md

 ### Basic Dockerfile

-If you don't have PHP in your local machine, you can simply use docker to build a docker image with `PHP 8.0`.
+If you don't have PHP in your local machine, you can use docker to build an image with `PHP 8.0`.

 ```bash
 docker build -t php-scaffolding .